-It's impossible to search for stock photography online without coming across at least once (if not many times) the mention of Shutterstock, specially if what you're after is cheap stock photos.
+It's impossible to search for stock photography online without coming across at least once (if not many times) the mention of Shutterstock, especially if what you're after is cheap stock photos.
 But, what is Shutterstock?

 In short: the leading stock photo agency in the industry, excelling in the microstock model: they offer Royalty Free images –a collection of 95 million of them!– at very low prices.

-Shutterstock pricing plans and licenses, huge library and great quality and variety in content are responsible for their popularity and the reason why you can't search for stock photos without bumping into them.
+Shutterstock pricing plans and licenses, a huge library and great quality and variety in the content are responsible for their popularity and the reason why you can't search for stock photos without bumping into them.

 Sign up for free at Shutterstock, and explore their millions of great, cheap stock photos.
 If you're ready to buy, good news!
 You can save 15% in your subscription with our exclusive Shutterstock Coupon Code!

 Shutterstock verified Images Subscription & Image Pack Coupon Code

 This verified exclusive coupon will save you 15% on any image subscription and any prepaid image packages at Shutterstock!

 This exclusive coupon gives you 15% off in your stock footage purchase with video clips packs!

 Long story short, here's what you must know about Shutterstock:

 - It's a company founded by programmer and photographer Jon Oringer, based in New York City